What'sNEW

 Viruses and Other Gene Transfer Mechanisms has all our links about HGT.

+the observed transmission spectrum of the habitable zone exoplanet K2-18 b using the James Webb Space Telescope MIRI spectrograph instrument.
 The only scenario that currently explains all the data ...is one where K2-18b is a hycean world teeming with life, says Nikku Madhusudhan, astrophysicist at the Institute of Astronomy, University of Cambridge, UK.
 The exoplanet, seen with the James Webb Telescope, is 124 lightyears away and 8.6 times as massive as Earth, orbiting in the "habitable zone" of a red dwarf star.
 It appears to have a global ocean and a hydrogen-rich atmosphere that also contains dimethyl sulfide (DMS) and dimethyl disulfide (DMDS).
 On Earth, these trace gasses come only from microbial life such as marine phytoplankton.

 "Scientists find strongest evidence yet of life on an alien planet," by Will Dunham, Reuters, 16 Apr 2025; re: